 Description: This course is for students who are highly motivated and interested in a rigorous math program.
 AAC Math 6 covers the Math 6 curriculum and selected TEKS from the Math 7 curriculum.
+This course will prepare students to take AAC Math 7 in 7th grade.
 The pacing and organization of this course allows students to use investigations to develop their mathematical thinking skills.
-Class assignments and activities build on and expand higher level thinking skills of analysis, synthesis and evaluation, and integrate units that promote mathematical connections.
-Students are provided opportunities for extension and application of content and processes.
-This course will help prepare students to take AAC Math 7 in 7th grade.
+Class assignments and activities build on and expand higher level thinking skills of analysis, synthesis, and evaluation, and integrate units that promote mathematical connections.